(Non-)formality of the extended Swiss Cheese operads: Operadic bimodules and maps between operads

 Now the key point of this Appendix is that any operadic right $\op P$-$\op Q$-torsor $\op M$ encodes an operad map up to homotopy

 The construction is as follows.
-We assume that the map $\op Q\to \op M$ is a cofibration of right $\op Q$-modules.
-If not, we may replace $\op M$ by some resolution $\widehat{\op M}\to \op M$ such that the map $\op Q\to \op M$ is a cofibration.
-(For example, one may take the usual bar-cobar resolution as right $\op Q$-module, cf. \cite{CW}.)
-Under this assumption one can construct a map of right $\op Q$-modules $\pi: \op M\to \op Q$, right inverse to the map $\iota: \op Q\to \op M$ above by lifting, and it is shown in \cite{CW} that the induced map
+We assume that $\op M$ is cofibrant as a right $\op Q$-module.
+If not, we may replace $\op M$ by some cofibrant resolution, respecting the left $\op P$-action.
+(For example, one may take the usual bar-cobar resolution as right $\op Q$-module.)

-is a quasi-isomorphism.
-Then our desired operad map from $\op P$ to $\op Q$ is realized by the zigzag

-Alternatively, using Construction \ref{cons:homotopymap} we may invert the right-hand arrow at the cost of working with strong homotopy operad maps.

-We note that the construction of this operad map is independend of the choices made, up to homotopy.
-First, all choices of right inverse map $\op M\to \op Q$ are homotopic since the map $\op Q\to\op M$ is an isomorphism in the homotopy category.
-These choices of right inverses hence give rise to homotopic operad maps.

-Secondly, if we need to take a resolution of $\widehat{\op M}$ of $\op M$, then the choice of this resolution does not matter.
-Indeed, let $\widehat{\op M}'\to \op M$ be another cofibrant resolution.
-Then by lifting we find a pair of quasi-isomorphisms of $\op P$-$\op Q$-bimodules

-which are inverse up to homotopy.
-In particular they are inverses up to homotopy of right $\op Q$-modules.
-In the latter context, a homotopy is just a linear map $H$ as right $\op Q$-modules are "linear objects".
-Again denote the maps from $\op Q$ by $\iota:\op Q\to \widehat{\op M}$ and $\iota':\op Q\to\widehat{\op M}'$, and right inverses by $\pi$, $\pi'$.
-Note that $f,g$ necessarily commute with $\iota, \iota'$ (up to possibly a scalar which can be absorbed in the definitions) by our reducedness assumption, hence the homotopy $H$ can be chosen to vanish on the image of $\iota'$.
-We may furthermore choose $\pi$ and then define $\pi':=\pi g$.